 Summer:

 This is a very busy time of year resulting in typically fourteen hour days for the farmer.
-Supplies ordered in the spring arrive for the harvest season, the marketing barn is opened and cleaned, rows are marked for best picking, and post cards are mailed to let you know a new season has begun!
-Plastic owls, "scare eyes", flash tape, "Zelda" the mannequin scarecrow, and the mechanical bird distress call are all set out in the field for bird control.
+Supplies ordered in the spring arrive for the harvest season, the marketing barn is opened and cleaned, social media is updated to let you know a new season has begun!
+Plastic owls, "scare eyes", flash tape, and the mechanical bird distress call are all set out in the field for bird control.
 Sticky traps are used to monitor for insect pests.
 Soil conductivity and berry refraction data is collected to monitor the nutritional status of both the soil and the berries.
 Weedwacking, mowing (again!), irrigating, and a myriad of other small details that any business owner faces occupy the rest of the day.

 Enjoy the berries!
 We enjoy having you visit each summer.
 And remember: